vtex/faststore/apps/docs/docs/templates/ui-components.md

 import PropsSection from "@site/src/components/PropsSection/PropsSection";

+_If applicable, adds the import below._

+import { TokenTable, TokenRow, TokenDivider } from '@site/src/components/Tokens'

 Briefly describe the component and its functions.

 Example: The _add component name_ component is _add component meaning_ used to _add the component function_.